Daylight and Moonlight

 All its grace and mystery.

 In the final four lines of ‘Daylight and Moonlight,’ the speaker brings the reader back to the “Poet’s song,” or “lay,” from the second stanza.
 It “passed” through his brain “like music.”
-It was at that moment, “Night interpreted.”
+It was at that moment, that “Night interpreted.”
 The lines of poetry, like the lines of this poem, interpret and relay night in an emotional and impactful way.
 It is filled with “grace and mystery,” something that that poem, and this poem, depict.

 Similar Poetry